Home / packaging

 What are the Typical Lead Times for Packaging Orders?

-Typical lead times range from a few days for stock formats to 2–6 weeks for custom cartons, because each packaging order passes through data collection, structural design, prepress, proofing, tooling, printing, converting, and inspection.
+Lead times can range from a few days to several weeks because each packaging order passes through data collection, structural design, prepress, proofing, tooling, printing, converting, and inspection.

 Lead time shifts with substrate class, plate requirements, finishing layers, and freight distance.
 Custom dielines extend schedules if embossing plates or foil tools are included.
 Digital runs compress timing because no plates are created.